 Kelsi Gabrielle Hobbs

 I am an Applied Microeconomist whose research emphasizes Public Economics, Urban Economics, and Innovation Economics.
-I am broadly interested in topics that affect low- to moderate-income individuals and families.
+My current research focuses on rental housing evictions, but I am broadly interested in topics that affect low- to moderate-income individuals and families.
 I pursue research questions that can influence Federal, state, and/or local policy decisions aimed at improving our communities, particularly those that are marginalized.
-In my job market paper, I study the effect of state-level unemployment insurance benefits on county-level eviction filing rates.

 Please reach out to me on any of the following platforms: